Laserblast: Writing

 Laserblast was produced by Charles Band, who is widely known as a writer, producer, and director of B movies.
 Band described the film as a "revenge story" with a simple premise that he thought would be fun for the audience.
 It was Band who conceived the title of the film with the hopes that it would grab the attention of audiences.

 Band said, "Most of the films that I made, that I conceived, that I was very involved with and in some cases directed, definitely started with the title and usually a piece of artwork that made sense.
 Then I would work back to the script and the story and make the movie."

 The script was written by Frank Ray Perilli and Franne Schacht.
-Elements of the story were inspired by science fiction films, such as Star Wars (1977), and Close Encounters of the Third Kind (1977), while the characteristics of protagonist Billy Duncan – a disenchanted middle-class teen from a suburban setting – mirror those of James Dean's character in Rebel Without a Cause (1955).
+Elements of the story were inspired by science fiction films, such as Star Wars (1977), and Close Encounters of the Third Kind (1977), while the characteristics of protagonist Billy Duncan—a disenchanted middle-class teen from a suburban setting—mirror those of James Dean's character in Rebel Without a Cause (1955).

-Band wanted Laserblast to be a "mini-Star Wars", and at one point in the film, a disparaging reference is made when Billy fires his laser gun at a Star Wars billboard, resulting in a tremendous explosion.
-During another scene, a police officer is confronted by a frightened teenager, who the officer dismisses as crazy by saying "He's seen Star Wars five times!"
+Band wanted Laserblast to be a "mini-Star Wars", and at one point in the film, a disparaging reference is made when Billy fires his laser cannon at a Star Wars billboard, resulting in a tremendous explosion.
+During another scene, a police officer is confronted by a frightened teenager, who the officer dismisses as crazy by saying, "He's seen Star Wars five times!"

 Billy is ignored and abandoned by his mother early in the film, demonstrating the dangers that can result from uncaring parents, one of the major themes of the script.
 The film also highlights the hypocrisy of police officers, particularly during a scene in which the two deputies smoke marijuana that they obtained from teenagers.
-Commentators have pointed out several inaccuracies and plot-holes in the Laserblast script.
+Commentators have pointed out several inaccuracies and plot holes in the Laserblast script.
 John Kenneth Muir raised several of these issues in his book, Horror Films of the 1970s: "How does Kathy's dad know Craig, the government agent?
 Why do the aliens leave behind the rifle and the pendant in the first place?
 Why does the weapon turn its owner into a monstrous green-skinned brute?"
 Band explained in a 2006 interview that the more Billy uses the gun, "the more it sort of takes over his soul".
-Janet Maslin, film critic with The New York Times, pointed out that originally, when Billy wakes up immediately after the aliens kill the man with the laser cannon, it appears that the incident was a dream.
-Later, however, it turns out to have actually happened after all.
+Janet Maslin, film critic with The New York Times, pointed out that when Billy wakes up at the beginning of the film, it is implied that the preceding scene in the desert was a dream.
+Later, however, it turns out to have happened after all.